 She’s an avid hiker.

 “I find my soul is driven to the outdoors.
 I enjoy hiking and back-country camping very much.
-A few years ago, I spent seven days away from civilization during a hike into Machu Picchu where I encountered locals along the way.
+A few years ago, I spent seven days away from civilization when I hiked into Machu Picchu where I encountered locals along the way.
 That was an ideal trip.”

 She has worked in academic medicine for 15 years.